-Visitors come from far and wide to explore this lovely market town with so many independent and family run shops.
+Visitors come from far and wide to explore this lovely market town with so many independent and family-run shops.

-Furthermore, Stan Laurel was born here in Argyle Street in June 1890.
+Stan Laurel was born here in Argyle Street in June 1890.

 His former home can be still be seen a short walk away from the town centre.

-A bronze statue of the comedy duo stands outside the Coronation Hall where visitors make a beeline to have a selfie taken with the comedy legends.
+Additionally, a bronze statue of the comedy duo stands outside the Coronation Hall where visitors make a beeline to have a selfie taken with the comedy legends.